 4.7.3 MnS discovery service

-The MnS discovery service enables MnS consumer to discover management capabilities of MnS instances provided by MnS provider(s).
-The MnS consumer sends a MnS query request to MnS discover service provider to discover MnS instances and receives response with the MnS data of MnS instances which satisfy the request.
+The MnS discovery service enables MnS consumer to discover management capabilities of MnS instances provided by MnS producer(s).
+The MnS consumer sends a MnS query request to MnS discover service producer to discover MnS instances and receives response with the MnS data of MnS instances which satisfy the request.

 The MnS discovery service is illustrated in Table 4.7.3-1.